shayrilu/Object-Detection-For-Autonomous-Vehicle-Jetson-Nano-/README.md

 4. Run the setup.py: `python setup.py install`

 ## Step 3: Jetson Nano Inference
-1. Copy the trained yolo file from step 1 which is the pt file and paste into the "models" folder under the "Yolov5" directory.
+1. Activate the environment.
 2. Cd into the yolov5 directory.
+3. Copy the trained yolo file from step 1 which is the pt file and paste into the "models" folder under the "Yolov5" directory.
-3. Run the inference: `python detect.py --weights ./models/model.pt --conf 0.45 --source 0`
+4. Run the inference: `python detect.py --weights ./models/model.pt --conf 0.45 --source 0`
 #model.pt is the name of the model
 #conf is the min confidence level for detection
 #source 0 will use the webcam